sumanbikram/CloudNativeApps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 3. Next, test Sign out.

-4. When you select on Claims and are not signed in, it will bring you to the sign-in page and then display the claim information.
+4. When you select Claims and are not signed in, it will bring you to the sign-in page and then display the claim information.
 Sign in, and test Edit Profile.

     ![On the Contoso website, the following links are circled: Claims, Sign up, and Sign in.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image182.png "Contoso website")